-- Students will successfully complete a Shop Safety Course.
+- Successfully complete a Shop Safety Course.

 |Lecture Hours||Lab Hours||Hours in Class||Credits|